 - ED 102a, Secondary Curriculum, Instruction and Assessment (prerequisite: ED 100b) should be taken during fall semester of the junior year.

-- PSYC 36b, Adolescence and the Transition to Maturity (prerequisite: PSYC 1a).
+- PSYC 36b, Adolescence and the Transition to Maturity (prerequisite: PSYC 10a).

-- ED 110e, Secondary Student Teaching, is taken during spring semester of the senior year, or in some rare cases, during ninth semester.
-ED 104a, Secondary School: Theory into Practice is taken in the fall semester prior to student teaching.
+- ED 110e, Secondary Student Teaching, is taken during spring semester of the senior year, or in some rare cases, during a ninth semester.

 Students must pass the MTEL Communication and Literacy Skills Test before enrolling in ED 110e (student teaching).
 Students must consult Professor Marya Levenson, director of the program, for other requirements, including recommended courses in their major.